CLIENTShanghai Fengxian New Town Construction and Development Co., LTD

 SIZE400,000 sq ft

-Tucked into a forested area an hour outside of busy Shanghai, the JKS Future Arts Center is a new cultural destination for the district of Fengxian, offering mainstream and experimental theater, musical performances, art exhibitions, fashion shows, and other events.
+Nestled into a forested area an hour outside of central Shanghai, the JKS Arts and Cultural Center is a new destination for the district of Fengxian, offering mainstream and experimental theater, musical performances, art exhibitions, fashion shows, and other events.

 Inspired by China’s agrarian roots and the Center’s forest location, we set out to create a timeless design that looks to the future while integrating traditional Chinese planning models.
 The concept for the lobbies centers on tree-like wooden volumes with sculpted wall panels and aluminum fins with leafy forms.
 The patterning of the ceilings creates the effect of sunlight filtering through trees and branches during a walk in the forest, and form a visual connection to a significant exterior trellis.
 Swirling and looping stairways echo the brush strokes of Chinese calligraphy.